 The General Data Protection Regulation (GDPR)

-Coming into force on 25th May 2018, the General Data Protection Regulation (GDPR) and the UK data protection legislation that will accompany it represent an overhaul of data protection legislation and all organisations, including community pharmacy businesses, will need to take steps to ensure that they comply with it.
+The General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 came into force on 25th May 2018.
+This represents an overhaul of data protection legislation and all organisations, including community pharmacy businesses, will need to take steps to ensure that they comply with it.
 PSNC, with other stakeholders, has worked to develop a range of guidance and resources to help pharmacy contractors to comply with the new legislation.

 GDPR guidance documents

 The following series of guidance documents has been created by the cross-sector Community Pharmacy GDPR Working Party (made up of PSNC, NPA, CCA, AIMp, RPS, CPPE and CPW) to assist community pharmacy contractors in working towards General Data Protection Regulation (GDPR) compliance.

 Guidance for Community Pharmacy (Part 1): this should help contractors to understand the GDPR requirements, and it sets out the steps they will need to take to comply.

 Guidance for Community Pharmacy (short version) (Part 2): this has been made available to assist with staff training.